witnet/witnet-rust/docs/architecture/managers/chain-manager.md

 #### SubscribeAll

-This message is sent to the [`EpochManager`][epoch_manager] actor when the Chain Manager actor is started, in order to subscribe to the all epochs (test functionality).
+This message is sent to the [`EpochManager`][epoch_manager] actor when the Chain Manager actor is started, in order to subscribe to the all epochs.

 Subscribing to all epochs means that the [`EpochManager`][epoch_manager] will send an `EpochNotification<EveryEpochPayload>` back to the `ChainManager` when every epoch is reached.